Just-Chocomint/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* Used Windsurf to generate some of the JavaDocs
+* Used AI to generate some of the JavaDocs
-* Used Windsurf to help with most tests
+* Used AI to help with most tests
 * Used AI to generate sample data
 * Used AI to identify bugs
 * Used AI to help improve the Developer Guide, User Guide, and documentation formatting